elolab/PAL/README.md

 Argument **datatype** defines the default value for **noisedefault** in log2 scale, which is different fot microarray data and RNAseq data (RNAseq has lower noise level).
 If the analysed data is neither, do nothing about argument **datatype** and set argument **noisedefault** to NA, and do the possible filtering of the data prior to PAL analysis.

 If **noisedefault** is not NA, PAL filters out genes with median expression below a cutoff in all sample groups.
 The cutoff is detected from the data and **noisedefault** is the log2-scale default value for it.
+If the dataset is already filtered, set to NA.

 There are two options for argument **score**.
 The default one is "activity" and if it is selected, the final pathway scores indicate how active each pathway is in comparison to the other samples.
 Negative value indicate inactivity, value close to 0 normal activity, and positive value high activity.
 If **score** is set to "deregulation", the pathway scores indicate how normally the pathways behave as compared to a typical control sample.
 Value close to 0 means that the pathway is not deregulated and a high value means that it is.